archethic-foundation/libjs/README.md

   // Address: 0092ffdc550ec8d4e4e10506d27229a8d4327d975a6037055e7a563a4783dbe1e8
   ```

-  It creates a new keypair and extract the public key into hexadicemial format
+  It creates a new keypair and extract the public key into hexadecimal format

   - `seed` is hexadecimal encoding or ArrayBuffer representing the transaction chain seed to be able to derive and generate the keys
   - `index` is the number of transactions in the chain, to generate the actual and the next public key (see below the cryptography section)